Didisimmons/Ayo-Recipes/README.md

    * [GIT](https://git-scm.com/) : This was the preferred version control method.
 We used the gitpod to commit and publish our project to GitHub.

-   * [GITHUB](https://github.com/) : This was where the project's code was store.
+   * [GITHUB](https://github.com/) : This was where the project's code was stored.

    * [Flask-PyMongo](https://pypi.org/project/Flask-PyMongo/) : This serves as a communication link between Flask and PyMongo.

    * [Jinja](https://jinja.palletsprojects.com) : This is a Python templating language that is used to display backend data in the frontend.

-   * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/utils/#module-werkzeug.security) : Werkzeug was used for password hashing and authentication.

    * [Favicon.io](https://favicon.io/favicon-converter/) : This is a Favicon generator that was used to create our Ayo Recipes favicon.